 Twists and Turns

 I was surprised to find out that this lady had stolen my dog and was now claiming he ran away from her.
-All she had to do was check in with a vet or animal shelter and ask if anyone reported him missing.
+All she had to do was a check-in with a vet or animal shelter and ask if anyone reported him missing.
 It was also odd that she left his sweater on.
-A bunch of people had responded to her post, some offering condolences and hope that he is found and few others mentioning that they had seen him running around.
-I was little angry and didn’t quite know how to respond.
+A bunch of people had responded to her post, some offering condolences and hope that he is found and a few others mentioned that they had seen him running around.
+I was a little angry and didn’t quite know how to respond.
 I was going to comment on her post but I decided not to and talked it all over with my wife.

 Change Of Heart

-After processing it for a little while I went back on her Facebook profile and was going to friend request her and send her message telling her about me losing Gambit and hopefully convince her help to me get him back to us.
+After processing it for a little while I went back on her Facebook profile and was going to friend request her and send her a message telling her about me losing Gambit and hopefully convince her help to me get him back to us.
 Maybe she didn’t know or didn’t think to call anyone, I might as well give her the benefit of the doubt.
 Right before I was about to friend request her I scrolled down her Facebook profile some more to see if she posted when she first found him.
-As I scrolled down I saw several photos of her and her with kids with him, it was so strange how they all acted like he had been theirs.
+As I scrolled down I saw several photos of her and her with kids with him, it was so strange how they all acted as he had been theirs for a long time.
 Then I looked at the dates of the photos.
 They were dated before we even adopted Gambit.

-In complete shock with goose bumps all over my skin it dawned on me.
+I was in complete shock with goosebumps all over my skin when it dawned on me.
 That was not Gambit, I had been chasing Nike that whole time.
 It was like a moment right out of the Twilight Zone.
 I had lost a miniature pinscher with a red Christmas sweater on in the same area and at the same time as someone else who lost their miniature pinscher with a red Christmas sweater on.
 I went back to the photos and noticed the subtle differences in the sweater patterns.
-Gambit’s had white patterns on the top and bottom where Nike’s did not.
+Gambit’s had white patterns on the top and bottom were Nike’s did not.

 Two weeks after we lost him someone left a voicemail on Andrea’s phone stating they have Gambit.
 It was an older couple at an apartment about a mile from where we lost him.
-They took him in the same night he ran away.
-Apparently someone in their family saw one of Andrea’s posts in a Terrell Facebook group and told the couple that we were looking for him.
+They found him and took him in the night he ran away on Christmas day.
+Apparently, someone in their family saw one of Andrea’s posts in a Terrell Facebook group and told the couple that we were looking for him.
 They thankfully called Andrea and let her go out there to pick him up.
 Poor Gambit smelled like an ashtray but he still had his Christmas sweater on.
 We were so happy to have him back home and he was definitely happy too!